swung-research/3d-csem-open-source-landscape/README.md

-# Towards an open-source landscape for 3D CSEM modelling
+# Towards an open-source landscape for 3-D CSEM modelling

 > Werthmüller, D., R. Rochlitz, O. Castillo-Reyes, and L. Heagy, 2021,
-> Towards an open-source landscape for 3D CSEM modelling:
+> Towards an open-source landscape for 3-D CSEM modelling:
-> Geophysical Journal International; ggab238,
+> Geophysical Journal International, 227(1), 644--659;
 > DOI: [10.1093/gji/ggab238](https://doi.org/10.1093/gji/ggab238).

 This repository contains the LaTeX source of the manuscript as well as the